Robust Speech Recognition on Intelligent Mobile Devices with Dual-Microphone (2017)

 Leitner, Christina — Graz University of Technology

-Post-Filter Optimization for Multichannel Automotive Speech Enhancement
+Fundamental Frequency and Direction-of-Arrival Estimation for Multichannel Speech Enhancement

 The current layout is optimized for mobile phones.
 Page previews, thumbnails, and full abstracts will remain hidden until the browser window grows in width.